 established a partnership with Climeworks to offset the carbon footprint of our gin production.

 Our use of solar energy and the contribution to Climeworks more than offset our CO2 emissions, so we are now a Carbon Negative producer.
 Click on their logo below to find out more.
 This Partnership, combined with our parent company’s planting of thousands of fruit trees, vines and fruit bushes at the Calancombe Estate is really helping the environment.

 The story behind our brand images.

-In 1186 while King Edward 1st was visiting Dartmouth, to assess that harbour with a view to another invasion of France, he was petitioned by townsfolk for his support to build a church in what had become the heart of the town, on the banks for the River Dart.
+In 1186 while King Edward 1st was visiting Dartmouth, to assess the harbour with a view to another invasion of France, he was petitioned by townsfolk for his support to build a church in what had become the heart of the town, on the banks for the River Dart.
 At the time the only church, St Clements, was at Townstal, over a mile away, up a steep track.
 Edward agreed and gave them a Royal Warrant to endorse their project.

 However, the Bishop of Exeter and the Abbot of Torr, who would have to pay for construction and provide the clergy, refused to build a church.
 The ensuing struggle between the people of Dartmouth and the bishops continued for around 70 years, and the saga included an excommunication, the suicide of one of the Townstal priests, donation of land and unauthorised construction by locals, and a visit by mysterious visit by a friar, claiming to be an emissary from the Pope, bearing his approval for the church to be built, who turned out to be an imposter from Cambridge….